 "Going (Goin') Up the Country" by Canned Heat.

 OK, boys and girls, back to the 60s: Alan "Blind Owl" Wilson wrote this 1968 blues-rock classic inspired by Texas bluesman Henry Thomas' 1928 "Bull Doze Blues".
-Wilson was a blues scholar and his L.A.-based band promoted the genre and its early artists.
+Wilson was a blues scholar and his L.A.-based band promoted the genre, as well as its early artists.
 It has been dubbed "a rural hippie anthem".
 Escaping the mayhem and pressure of city life and searching for a simpler existence close to nature.
 Some say, however, it is about draft-dodging.
 We'll never know, as "Blind Owl" took his own life in 1970 at age 27 (part of "The 27 Club"). #11 on Billboard Hot 100.
 Session musician Jim Horn laid down the trademark flute lines emulating Thomas' quills (early American panpipes).
 The band performed it at Woodstock.
 Song?
 Group?

 Answer: "Going (Goin') Up the Country" by Canned Heat.
 Ultra-cool cats!
 The band took their name from a 1928 Tommy Johnson blues tune.
 Ardent students of the genre - Alan "Blind Owl" Wilson, Bob "The Bear" Hite, Henry "The Sunflower" Vestine, Larry "The Mole" Taylor and Adolfo "Fito" de la Parra.
+BTW, has anyone else ever noticed that the instrumental break in this song is interchangeable with the one in Mungo Jerry's "In the Summertime"?

 https://www.youtube.com/results?search_query=going+up+the+country+canned+heat